indiana-university/conduit/CONTRIBUTING.md

 1. Branch off of `master`.
 2. Name the branch something meaningful and short.
 Consider prefixing the branch name with `feature/`, `fix/`, or `docs/` to help clarify the area and scope of work.
 3. Commit work to the branch.
+4. Add an appropriate copyright notice to source files, following the [IU Open Source Guidelines](https://indiana-university.github.io/).
-4. Explain the change in the affected `CHANGELOG` file, categorizing it as patch, minor, or major changes (following [semver conventions](https://semver.org/)).
+5. Explain the change in the affected `CHANGELOG` file, categorizing it as patch, minor, or major changes (following [semver conventions](https://semver.org/)).
-5. Submit a pull request for the branch to be merged into `master`.
+6. Submit a pull request for the branch to be merged into `master`.
-6. Tag the pull request and related issues with the `Next` milestone.
+7. Tag the pull request and related issues with the `Next` milestone.
-7. Mention any related issues in the pull request.
+8. Mention any related issues in the pull request.
-8. Once the pull request is approved, merge it to `master` with the **Squash and merge** setting.
+9. Once the pull request is approved, merge it to `master` with the **Squash and merge** setting.
-9. Delete the original branch.
+10. Delete the original branch.

 ## Publishing releases